Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Activating Redirects and Enabling 404 Error Logs in AIOSEO

-Once the plugin is active, go to All in One SEO » Redirects and click the ‘Activate Redirects’ button.
+Once the plugin is active, you can go to All in One SEO » Redirects and click the ‘Activate Redirects’ button.

-After that, you need to visit the ‘Settings’ tab under Redirects to enable 404 logs and track pages with broken links.
+After that, you need to visit the ‘Settings’ tab under Redirects and configure the plugin to keep 404 logs and track pages with broken links.

 Once you are done, go ahead and click the ‘Save Changes’ button.

-It will show a list of all the URLs that have a 404 error, how many times the link was visited under the ‘Hits’ column, and the date when it was last visited under the ‘Last Accessed’ column.
+In time, it will show a list of all the URLs that have a 404 error.
+You will see how many times someone tried to visit the link in the ‘Hits’ column and the date when it was last visited in the ‘Last Accessed’ column.

 Clearing 404 Error Logs in AIOSEO